Ten days' campaign: Aftermath

 Although the Dutch population, especially the Protestants, rejoiced over the victorious campaign against the "Belgian rebels", King William reluctantly accepted that his dream of a United Netherlands was lost.
 The campaign did, however, demonstrate the vulnerability of the Belgian position.
 As a result, the London Conference responsible for drafting an international agreement recognising Belgian independence imposed larger concessions on the Belgians.
 The resulting Treaty of XXIV Articles ceded territory occupied by the Belgians, including parts of Limburg and Grand Duchy of Luxembourg, to the Netherlands and imposed various economic restraints on Belgium.
 William nonetheless refused to sign and the Conference agreed to favour the Belgians while the Dutch refused.

 The King of the Netherlands, refusing to abandon the citadel at Antwerp, ordered the Dutch General David Hendrik Chassé to hold it at all costs.
 From the citadel, Chassé bombarded the city of Antwerp, setting fire to hundreds of homes and causing many casualties among the civilian population.
 The result was a second intervention by the Northern Army of Marshal Gérard, who returned to Belgium on 15 November 1832, to besiege the citadel of Antwerp.
 This resulted in the participation of Belgian volunteers, who until then had been kept out of combat.
 The French commander had wanted to conduct the siege alone, fearing the volunteers would spread the idea of revolution beyond the borders of Belgium.

 In the years after the ten days' campaign, the Belgian army improved its organisation, training, and equipment.
 They fought mainly along the Scheldt.
 By preventing the Dutch from blowing up the levees and attacking the Dutch fleet, which was providing assistance to Antwerp, Belgium thwarted attempts to rescue the city.
 It fell after 24 days under the direction of the French general of Engineers, General François Haxo.
 General Chassé surrendered on 23 December.
 The Dutch finally signed the Treaty of XXIV Articles in 1839, effectively recognising Belgium's de facto independence.
 It can therefore be indirectly argued that Dutch Limburg owes its status as a Dutch area to the Ten Days Campaign.
-Belgium also received 16/31 share of the national debt and the Belgian claims on Zeeuws-Vlaanderen lapsed.
+Belgium also received 16/31 share of the national debt and the Belgian claims on Zeelandic Flanders lapsed.